+The validity of the regulatory regions identified using massively parallel regulatory assays (MPRA) for training machine learning models that predict enhancers remains controversial as the sensitivity and selectivity of these assays remains questionable.
+A majority of these MPRAs test the regulatory activity of different regions by assessing its ability to induce gene expression in a plasmid after transfecting it into a cell-type of interest \cite{}.
+Such assays may not recapitulate the native chromatin environment found in chromosomes, which may be necessary for assessing whether the regulatory region is active in its genomic environment \cite{}.
+Here, we show for the first time, that the patterns in the epigenetic signals associated with active enhancers identified using a transfection-based assay (STARR-seq) can be utilized to predict the activity of enhancers in a transduction-based assay (FIREWACh).
+During the FIREWACh assay, random nucleosome-free regions in mESC were captured and assayed for regulatory activity of the GFP gene by utilizing a lentiviral plasmid vector and inserted (or transduced) these vectors into the chromosome in mESC cells.
+As the FIREWACh assay tests the regulatory activity of enhancers after transduction, these regions are assumed to be tested in their native chromatin environment and transduction-based assays form a more stringent test for regulatory activity.
+However, due to the shorter length of the tested region (< 300 bp) and the single core promoter used in the FIREWACh assay, we think that the accuracy of the statistical models in Figure 4 are underestimated.

+We were able to assess the accuracy of different epigenetic signals for predicting regulatory activity using our statistical models.
 While different acetylation modifications are associated with active regions of the genome, we were able to compare close to 30 histone marks for enhancer and promoter predictions.
 The H3K27ac matched filter remains the single most important feature for predicting active regulatory regions while H3K4me1 and H3K4me3 are known to distinguish different promoters from enhancers.
 However, our analysis shows for the first time the amount of redundancy in information in different epigenetic features for predicting active regulatory regions and shows that ChIP-experiments of H2BK5ac, H4acTetra, and H2A variants could also produce independent information that can improve the accuracy of promoter and enhancer predictions.
 In addition to these 30-feature SVM models, we also provide a simple to use six-parameter linear SVM model for combining H3K27ac, H3K9ac, H3K4me1, H3K4me2, H3K4me3, and DHS to predict active regulatory regions in a cell-type specific manner.
 The metaprofiles and the combination of epigenetic marks associated with active regulatory regions are highly conserved in evolution making these models highly transferable as shown in this work.
 These six histone marks have been measured for a number of different tissues and cell-types by the Roadmap Epigenomics Mapping Consortium \cite{}, the ENCODE \cite{}, and the modENCODE Consortium \cite{}.